Is it safe for US citizens to travel to Bali in May since the alleged terrorist threats from March 2012?

 I am from Indonesia, I just want to inform how about Bali after terrorist threat.
 For Information, our government has been seriously to handle this issue.
 It proves from our condition to day.
 I wish not only to day but also in future there is no terrorist again.
 You can show our condition especially in Bali form TV.
 There are so many people visited to Bali after this issue, even Some movie from Hollywood such as Eat Pray Love was taken in Bali.
 So, don't be afraid to visit to Indonesia, such as Bali.
 We are not terrorism country.

 Hello, I am American and have been in Bali for nearly a month.
 I feel much safer here than I do in the states.
 Staying at a high security resort may make you feel safe, but you will not be experiencing Bali.
 Stay at a small villa, and you will feel safe and cozy.
 I have not had the desire to go clubbing in Kuta, but if you're worried about it.
 Don't do stuff like that.
 Don't miss out on Bali because you are scared.
-It is generally a safe and wonderfully magical place! over 6 years agoAnswered by Putu via WorldNomads.com
+It is generally a safe and wonderfully magical place! about 7 years agoAnswered by Putu via WorldNomads.com